Is Phuket Good for Property Investment? Honest 2026 Analysis

 Is Phuket Good for Property Investment?

-Yes — Phuket is one of Southeast Asia’s strongest property investment markets, consistently delivering rental yields of 7–12% per year, strong capital appreciation, and year-round tourist demand.
+Yes, Phuket is one of Southeast Asia’s strongest property investment markets, consistently delivering rental yields of 7-12% per year, strong capital appreciation, and year-round tourist demand.
 For foreign investors, freehold condo ownership is fully legal and straightforward.
 The key is choosing the right location, structure, and entry price.

-Phuket Investment Snapshot: Key Numbers for 2026
+What Should You Know About Phuket Investment Snapshot: Key Numbers for 2026?

 | Metric | Figure |